 The stack pointer SFR (SP, Address 0x81) keeps track of the current address of the top of the stack.
-To push a byte of data onto the stack, the stack pointer is incremented and the data is moved to the new top of the stack.
-To pop a byte of data off the stack, the top byte of data is moved into the awaiting address and the stack pointer is decremented.
-The stack is a last in, first out (LIFO) method of data storage because the most recent addition to the stack is the first to come off it.
+To push a byte of data onto the stack, the stack pointer is incremented, and the data is moved to the new top of the stack.
+To pop a byte of data off the stack, the top byte of data is moved into the awaiting address, and the stack pointer is decremented.
+The stack uses a last in, first out (LIFO) method of data storage because the most recent addition to the stack is the first to come off it.

 The stack is used during CALL and RET instructions to keep track of the address to move into the PC when returning from the function call.
-The stack is also manipulated when vectoring for interrupts to keep track of the prior state of the PC.
+The stack is also manipulated when vectoring for interrupts, to keep track of the prior state of the PC.

-The stack resides in the internal extended RAM, and the SP register holds the address of the stack in the extended RAM.
-The advantage of this solution is that the stack is segregated to the internal XRAM.
-The use of the general-purpose RAM can be limited to data storage.
-The use of the extended internal RAM can be limited to the stack pointer.
-This separation limits the chance of data RAM corruption when the stack pointer overflows in data RAM.

-Data can still be stored in XRAM by using the MOVX command.
+The stack resides in the upper part of the extended internal RAM.
+The SP bits in the stack pointer SFR (SP, Address 0x81[7:0]) and the SP bits in the stack pointer high SFR (SPH, Address 0xB7[2:0]) hold the address of the stack in the extended RAM.
+The advantage of this solution is that the use of the general-purpose RAM can be limited to data storage.
+The use of the extended internal RAM can be limited to the stack or, alternatively, split between the stack and data storage if more space is required.
+This separation limits the chance of data corruption because the stack can be contained in the upper section of the XRAM and does not overflow into the lower section containing data.
+Data can still be stored in extended RAM by using the MOVX command.